-The toxicity of project sediments were not statistically greater than the reference for Ampelisca abdita and Americamysis bahia.
-The difference between percent survivals in test and reference sediments was less than 10% for mysid shrimp and less than 20% for amphipods.
+The toxicity of project sediments were not statistically greater than the reference for Americamysis bahia.
+However, toxicity of sediment was statistically greater than reference for Ampelisca abdita The difference between percent survivals in test and reference sediments was less than 10% for mysid shrimp and less than 20% for amphipods.
 These results show that the solid phase of the material would not cause significant mortality.
 The results of the toxicity portion of the solid phase bioassays can be seen in Table 2.